mathewpareles/LLM-Research/README.md

 ## Goal

-In this library, we hope to answer the question: "How does GPT-3 solve reasoning tasks?"
+In this library, we hope to answer: "How does GPT-3 solve reasoning tasks?"

 We provide evidence that GPT-3 uses simple attention patterns to solve reasoning tasks.